 The Challenge of Lean

 Lean Thinking must be practiced every day in a consistent manner to align each business system and process with the needs and goals of the organization.
-It is a common sense and practical approach to problem solving that is accessible and easily learned by workers at your weekly business improvement workshops.
+It is common sense and practical approach to problem-solving that is accessible and easily learned by workers at your weekly business improvement workshops.
 Lean Thinking is a strategy that can be used at any level of the organization and applied to any process or work area.
 It delivers rapid, measurable results.
 (Cartoon Source: lean.org)